Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 Lightning supports modifying the checkpointing save/load functionality through the ``CheckpointIO``.
-This encapsulates the save/load logic that is managed by the ``TrainingTypePlugin``. ``CheckpointIO`` is different from :meth:`~pytorch_lightning.core.hooks.CheckpointHooks.on_save_checkpoint` and :meth:`~pytorch_lightning.core.hooks.CheckpointHooks.on_load_checkpoint` methods as it determines how the checkpoint is saved/loaded rather than what's saved in the checkpoint.
+This encapsulates the save/load logic that is managed by the ``TrainingTypePlugin``. ``CheckpointIO`` is different from :meth:`~pytorch_lightning.core.hooks.CheckpointHooks.on_save_checkpoint` and :meth:`~pytorch_lightning.core.hooks.CheckpointHooks.on_load_checkpoint` methods as it determines how the checkpoint is saved/loaded to storage rather than what's saved in the checkpoint.